websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-fragments-toolkit.md

         The ``fragment.json`` defines the paths to the Fragment's CSS, HTML, and JavaScript.
 If you change any of these file names, update their path in the ``fragment.json`` to reflect the change.
     ```

 1. Write the Fragment's HTML (index.html), CSS (styles.css), JavaScript (main.js), and [configuration options](./adding-configuration-options-to-fragments.md) (configuration.json) if applicable.
-The example just uses HTML and Bootstrap utilities for styling:
+The example uses HTML and Bootstrap utilities for styling:

     ```html
     <div class="marketing-jumbotron-fragment-01">